ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/START_HERE.md

 </li>
 </ol>
 <h2>Ready to Run Code</h2>
 You are now ready to run the code for this solution.

-Typically a data scientist will create and test a predictive model from their favorite R IDE, at which point the models will be stored in SQL Server and then scored in production using Transact-SQL (T-SQL) stored procedures.
++ Typically a data scientist will create and test a predictive model from their favorite R IDE, at which point the models will be stored in SQL Server and then scored in production using Transact-SQL (T-SQL) stored procedures.
+You can follow along with this by following the [Typical Workflow Walkthrough.](Typical_Workflow.md).

-If you’re just interested in the outcomes of this process we have created a fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.
++ If you’re just interested in the outcomes of this process we have created a fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.
 This is the fastest way to deploy.
 See [PowerShell Instructions](Powershell_Instructions.md) for this deployment.

-Alternatively, if you wish to step-through the process from the perspective of a data scientist using your R IDE, see the [R Instructions](R_Instructions.md).

-Finally, we have also prepared a version that steps through the process using T-SQL commands.
++ Finally, we have also prepared a version that steps through the process using T-SQL commands.
 To do so, follow the [SQLR Instructions](SQLR_Instructions.md).